Created by FindLaw's team of legal writers and editors | Last reviewed May 25, 2023

 The Downside of Domestic Partnership

-There are some significant downsides to domestic partnership status when its compared to traditional marriage.
-Domestic partnership not uniformly recognized by the federal government or its agencies (like Social Security or the IRS), by insurance companies in the same way. or by all foreign governments.
-Additionally,
+There are some significant downsides to domestic partnership status compared to traditional marriage.
+Domestic partnerships are not uniformly recognized by the federal government or its agencies (like Social Security or the IRS).
+They are also not recognized by insurance companies in the same way or by all foreign governments.
+Additionally:

-- Your partner is not able to receive your Social Security benefits after you die.
+- Your partner cannot receive your Social Security benefits after you die.

 - You may not automatically inherit from your partner.
 If you are named in a will and inherit, you may pay inheritance tax.